 First things first.
 Driving in winter conditions with potentially icy roads is not for everyone.
 Using winter tires in Iceland will indeed help.
 But if you have never driven a vehicle in tough winter conditions and plan to be outside of the main metro area of Reykjavik, then you may want to consider other options.

-The farther you get from the cities, the more skill you may need to drive in heavy winter conditions.
+The farther you get from the cities, the more skills you may need to drive in heavy winter conditions.
 Snow, icy roads, strong winds, narrow roads, and limited visibility all come into play when you are in Iceland during the winter season.

 Each day it is a good idea to check what the weather and road conditions are.
-The current road conditions can be found at the road administration website and for you can visit the National Weather Office website for the latest updates too.
+The current road conditions can be found at the road administration website and you can visit the National Weather Office website for the latest updates too.

-Iceland laws allow for vehicles to be fitted out with studded tires from November 1st. to April 15th each year.
+Iceland laws allow for vehicles to be fitted out with winter tires from November 1st. to April 15th each year.
 These special tires can help you with extra traction on icy roads and are highly recommended for the traveler that wants to leave the relative safety of the capital city of Reykjavik and head out on the open road.

 When using our car rental in Iceland services, you will get winter tires included in your rental within the authorized period.